 - Know your audience across your platforms.
 Your Facebook users will differ from your Instagram users.

 - Include photos or other media whenever possible.
 These posts will have more engagement.
+Make sure all images and graphics meet accessibility standards.
+Learn more about accessibility standards in digital communications.

 - Tag other UT accounts in your tweets and Instagram and Facebook posts if you think the content may be relative to them or their followers.
 On Twitter, you can tag other users in photos without using up additional characters.